Bourbon Baby Back Ribs | Slow Cooker

 Helpful tips

-- Cut the ribs in half so they fit in the slow cooker better.
+- Cut the rack of ribs in half so they fit in the slow cooker better.

 - Make sure to cover both sides of the ribs with the bourbon sauce, especially since they will have to overlap a little.

 - Some people put their ribs in the oven to broil for a few minutes before consuming them.
-This helps caramelize the sauce, but I don’t find that these ribs need that.
+This helps caramelize the sauce, but I don’t think these ribs need that.
 They are delicious right out of the crock pot.

 - Here’s how to remove the membrane off the back of the ribs: turn the ribs over so the membrane is facing up.
 Take a butter knife and slide it under the silverskin a few ribs in.
 Lift the knife and pry the skin up until you can grab it with your fingers.
 To make it easy to grasp the skin, cover your fingers with a paper towel so the skin doesn’t slip.
 Pull the skin away from the ribs and discard.

-- When making the bourbon sauce, if you don’t have apple cider vinegar, you can use some apple juice.
+- If you don’t have apple cider vinegar, you can use some apple juice when making the bourbon sauce.

-- There is no need to add salt to the bourbon barbecue sauce because the addition of soy sauce takes care of any need for sodium.
+- There is no need to add salt to the bourbon barbecue sauce because adding soy sauce removes any need for sodium.

 How to make bourbon baby back ribs